Celchi/Boba-network-for-celchi/README.md

-Got it!
-Here’s a cleaner version of the README without any special keys or overly playful elements:

-MyContract

 This repository demonstrates my Solidity skills with a simple Ethereum-based smart contract.
 The contract allows users to deposit and withdraw Ether securely, while logging all transactions for transparency.

 About the Project